google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ```

 ### Adding a key mapping
-Once a shortcut has been registered we can add key mappings.
+Now that we have registered our shortcut, we can add key mappings.
 A key mapping is
 a mapping from a key code or combination of key codes to a shortcut.
 When the
 key code or combination of key codes have been pressed the shortcut will run.